EgorBo/PrejitAll/README.md

-# PrejitThis
+# PrejitAll

-A helper tool to prejit everything in a given folder
+A helper tool to prejit everything in the current folder.